 Here’s how to make them:

-2 TBSP digestive biscuits (or shortbread / sugar cookies), broken into small pieces*
+- 4 TBSP digestive biscuits or shortbread / sugar cookies broken into small pieces*

-Add a small amount of water to a saucepan and place a heat-proof bowl on top.
-Add the chocolate to the bowl and gently heat on the hob, stirring occasionally until the chocolate has fully melted.
+- Add a small amount of water to a saucepan and place a heat-proof bowl on top.
+Add the chocolate to the bowl and gently heat, stirring occasionally until the chocolate has fully melted.

-In a small bowl, stir together the biscuit (cookie) pieces, almonds and 2 TBSP melted chocolate, until fully incorporated.
+- In a small bowl, stir together the biscuit pieces and 2 TBSP melted chocolate, until fully incorporated.

 What would your ideal Valentines gift be?
 Do you like grand gestures, roses, romantic meals… or do you prefer the smaller, low key but thoughtful gestures like hand-made cards and treats?